babel/website/docs/babelconfigjs.md

 ## Merging behavior

-Unlike the other formats (see [configuration guide](condiguration.md)), Babel won't try to merge configurations.
+Unlike other formats (see the [configuration guide](configuration.md)), Babel won't try to merge configurations.

-> Note that the configuration defined in `babel.config.js` is applied in your entire project.
+> Note: the configuration defined in `babel.config.js` is applied to your entire project.

 ## Conditional configuration